Improving means you know what needs to be done differently.

 The back of the neck should not be a slick finish.
 Skin and wood should know each other directly.

-Tolerances on a 1969 body are not what the legend suggests.
+Tolerances on an old body are not what the legend suggests.
 They are what good people, working carefully, can do.
 Nothing more.

 Cabinets by Kerry Wright.